-A relatively stable picture of cocaine use can be observed over five years.
-The general patterns detected were similar in the six consecutive monitoring campaigns, with the highest and lowest BE loads found in the same cities and regions.
-Most cities show either a decreasing or a stable trend between 2011 and 2015, but there are signs that this pattern may have changed with 22 out of 33 cities that have data for 2015 and 2016 reporting an increase.
-In a few cases, including London and Zagreb, a longer-term increase in BE loads found in wastewater over the 2011-16 period has been notified.
+A relatively stable picture of cocaine use was observed between 2011 and 2015 in most cities..
+The general patterns detected were similar in the first five consecutive monitoring campaigns, with the highest and lowest BE loads found in the same cities and regions.
+Most cities show either a decreasing or a stable trend between 2011 and 2015.
+In 2016, there were initial signs that this pattern was changing with 22 out of 33 cities with data for 2015 and 2016 reporting an increase.
+This was confirmed in 2017, with 19 out of the 31 cities with data for 2016 and 2017 reporting an increase in the loads found.
+Most of the 13 cities with data for 2011 and 2017 report increasing longer-term trends.

-Over the six years of monitoring the highest MDMA loads were consistently found in the wastewater of cities in Belgium and the Netherlands.
-Looking at longer term trends, in most cities with at least five data points wastewater MDMA loads were higher in 2016 than in 2011, with sharp increases observed in some cities, including Antwerp and Oslo.
+Over the seven years of monitoring the highest MDMA loads were consistently found in the wastewater of cities in Belgium and the Netherlands.
+Looking at longer term trends, in most cities with at least six data points wastewater MDMA loads were higher in 2017 than in 2011, with sharp increases observed in some cities, including Antwerp and Amsterdam.
+For most of those cities that observed sharp increases for the period 2011-16, the trend seems to have stabilised in 2017.

-Overall, the data related to amphetamine and methamphetamine from the six monitoring campaigns showed no major changes in the general patterns of use observed.
+Overall, the data related to amphetamine and methamphetamine from the seven monitoring campaigns showed no major changes in the general patterns of use observed.